-TEXT MESSAGE DESCRIPTION / COMMENTS NOTES OUTPUT OVERLOAD Indicates a large and sudden overcurrent event on the output module.
+TEXT MESSAGE DESCRIPTION / COMMENTS OUTPUT OVERLOAD Indicates a large and sudden overcurrent event on the output module.
 Check the motor circuit for faults.
 Sudden changes in the load may also have occurred such as the closing of a relay that results in an across-the-line start of a motor.
 Never install relays in the motor circuit.
 LOW INPUT VOLTAGE Input voltage has fallen below a level for safe operation of the drive.
 2 GROUND FAULT A fault between an output line and earth has been detected.
 Immediately disconnect input power and check output lines with a megger to verify a fault.
 Nuisance trip is a possibility.
 Sensitivity of fault detection can be adjusted by the Operating Parameter GND FAULT DETECT .
 See Table 11 for details.
 1 SENSOR CONNECTION FAIL Indicates open circuit.
 4-20mA analog signal is not present on Control Terminals I+ and I This could indicate failure of the 4-20mA sensor or that the cables from the sensors have been disconnected.
 Only in Analog CP.
-2 15V DC POWER OVERLOAD BROKEN PIPE FAULT Pressure has fallen below the limits set for BROKEN PIPE PSI for a length of time exceeding BROKEN PIPE TIME .
+15V DC POWER Indicates closed circuit.
+Check for short circuit between lines.
+Check the polarity of the wires on I+ and I Only in Analog CP.
+System may also say OVERPRESSURE .
+OVERLOAD Check the 4-20 mA reading under Read Measured Values.
+If the reading is considerably above 20 mA, the transducer terminals are shorted.
+1 BROKEN PIPE FAULT ROKEN PIPE Pressure has fallen below the limits set for BROKEN PIPE PSI for a length of time exceeding BROKEN PIPE TIME .
 Check for leaks or broken pipe.
-1

-$[\]mathsf{P}=\mathsf{Fault}$ may be related to an adjustable parameter.
+P = Fault may be related to an adjustable parameter.
 Always check the value of the parameter to eliminate nuisance tripping.

-^{1 =} Drive has shut down due to a potentially dangerous condition.
+1 = Drive has shut down due to a potentially dangerous condition.
 Drive will remain OFF until input power is cycled OFF/ON.
 Use caution if the drive is restarted.

-^{2 =} WARNING: Auto restart allowed for this fault.
+2 = WARNING: Auto restart allowed for this fault.
 Motor may restart automatically without warning after a fault when operating conditions permit.
 Make certain input power is disconnected before servicing the unit or its connected loads.